lisawagner/beautiful-dnd-issue-tracker/README.md

 </br>

-To use or test the accessibility implementation, please turn on systems screenreader:
+To test the accessibility implementation, please turn on systems screen reader:

-Windows 10
+Windows 10 - Narrator
    - Go to Settings :gear: > Ease of Access > Narrator, and then turn on the toggle under Use Narrator.
    - IMPORTANT: Press capslock and spacebar keys to turn on/off scan mode.
 If the screen reader is in scan mode, you will not be able to navigate the page with your keyboard as intended.

 ## Deployment

 This project is hosted on Netlify.
-To deploy your own copy, you will need to set up a Netlify account.
-Netlify offers a generous free tier to developers.
+To deploy your own copy, you will first need to set up a Netlify account.

 Before deploying to Netlify you need to create a build: